musikforschung/catmandu_picatobibtex/README.md

 # Files description

-* [BibTeX_bms.pm](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/BibTeX_bms.pm) contains some RILM-specific tags that are not supported in the original Catmandu [BibTeX module](https://github.com/LibreCat/Catmandu-BibTeX/tree/main/lib/Catmandu/Exporter): abstractor, author_afterword, author_collaborator, author_commentator, author_compiled, author_foreword, author_illustrator, author_introduction, author_supervisor, author_translator, country, crossref, editora, editoratype, editorb, editorbtype, editorc, editorctype, eventdate, eventtitle, honoured, language_original, reviewed-item.
+* [BibTeX_bms.pm](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/BibTeX_bms.pm) contains some RILM-specific tags that are not supported in the original Catmandu [BibTeX module](https://github.com/LibreCat/Catmandu-BibTeX/tree/main/lib/Catmandu/Exporter): abstractor, author_afterword, author_collaborator, author_commentator, author_compiled, author_foreword, author_illustrator, author_introduction, author_supervisor, author_translator, country, crossref, eventdate, eventtitle, honoured, language_original, reviewed-item.
-* The script [countrycode_collection.fix](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/countrycode_collection.fix) selects the country codes and IDs of all collections.
-The loader codes are written to a csv file and transferred to the essays contained in the collections in a later step.
+* [countrycode.fix](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/countrycode.fix) selects the country codes and IDs of all journals and collections.
+The loader codes are written to a csv file and transferred to the essays contained in the journals or collections in a later step.
-* [countrycode_journal.fix](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/countrycode_journal.fix) selects the country codes and IDs of all journals.
-The loader codes are written to a csv file and in a later step transferred to the articles contained in the journals.
 * [festschrift_proceeding.fix](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/festschrift_proceeding.fix) selects the IDs of all conference and festschriften and assigns the RILM-tag to them.
 The selected RILM-tags and IDs are written to a csv file and in a later step transferred to the articles contained in the conference and festschrift proceedings.
 * [note.csv](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/note.csv) contains the illustration details of the PICA field 034M and the corresponding RILM tag.
 * [picafix.fix](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/picafix.fix) contains the script for transforming the necessary PICA+ data into the BibTeX format.